You Can't Run Forever: Plot summary

 Ed and Jenny Cooper are expecting a baby.
 They live with Miranda, Jenny’s daughter, and Ed's daughter Emily from a previous marriage.
-Miranda suffers from anxiety and panic attacks and is on medication.
+Miranda has anxiety and panic attacks and is on medication.
 Ed and Miranda leave to buy a bassinet for the baby.

 On the way, they stop at a gas station and Ed and Miranda encounter serial killer Wade, who has been killing people indiscriminately.
 He shoots Ed as Miranda flees into the woods.
 The police track Wade.

 Wade pursues a panic attacked Miranda in the woods using Ed's phone to taunt and track her and Jenny.
 Miranda encounters a family but Wade shoots all three of them.
 Emily joins volunteers to find Miranda.

 Miranda meets Todd, the teenage son of the family she met before, who is suffering from a gunshot wound.
 Miranda tells Todd she found her father’s body after he committed suicide and that caused her mental illness.
 Todd dies of his gunshot wounds overnight.
 Wade is revealed as a disgruntled college professor on a killing rampage.
 Miranda arrives to the nearby ranger station and reunites with Emily.

 Wade decides to go to Ed and Jenny’s home.
 He holds Jenny hostage and calls Emily and tells her and Miranda come.
 After a struggle, Jenny shoots Wade and later has her baby.
+Jenny, Miranda, and Emily’s bond had grown stronger than ever before.
+They had been through a terrible time, and even then, they managed to stick together.
+Emily had lost her father, and Jenny had lost her husband.